metallb/metallb/website/content/release-notes/_index.md

 Champetier, Gary Richards, Jean-Philippe Evrard, Johan Fleury, k2mahajan, Knic Knic, kvaps, Lars Ekman, masa213f, remche, Rickard von Essen, Rui Lopes, Serge Bazanski, Spence.
 Thanks to all of them for making MetalLB better!

+## Version 0.9.0

+0.9.0 was never released, due to a bug that prevented building Docker images.
+0.9.1 is the first "real" release of the 0.9.x branch.

 ## Version 0.8.3